The Intrauterine Device (IUD)

 Which One Is Right For You?

-There are two main types of IUDs: Hormonal (like Mirena® and Kyleena®) and Copper.
+There are two main types of IUDs: Hormonal and Copper.
 Here’s how they compare.

 The hormonal IUD releases a small amount of progestin, which thickens cervical mucus, thins the uterine lining, and may stop ovulation.
 It’s a great option if you want lighter periods or struggle with heavy bleeding and cramps.
 Some women stop menstruating altogether, which is safe and reversible.